 the Winter 2020, Summer 2020 and Fall 2020 terms due to COVID-19, must apply for this emergency grant award on OCC’s scholarship application website.
 The current awarding term is Fall 2020.
 Awarding for earlier terms is now complete.

 The application is simple and only takes a few minutes.

 Am I eligible for the CARES Emergency Grant Award?

-Funding will be disbursed to eligible students enrolled in the Winter 2020 term as
+Funds were disbursed to eligible students enrolled in the Winter 2020 term as of March

-In order to be considered for this award, students must have a completed the 2019-2020
+In order to be considered for this award, Winter 2020 and Summer 2020 students must

 Unfortunately, students not eligible to complete, or who have decided not to complete,